- Three-night minimum

 Adventure, Enchantment, and Seclusion Await You!

 Located behind Clyde Butcher’s gallery in the Big Cypress National Preserve in the center of over a million acres of wilderness, the cabins allow you to escape to the Florida Everglades in comfort while exploring this one-of-a-kind ecosystem.
-Our charming bungalow offers you all the comforts of home, yet it’s a hideaway nestled within the cypress swamp.
+Our charming cottage offers you all the comforts of home, yet it’s a hideaway nestled within the cypress swamp.

 Be sure to bring your own groceries – there are no grocery stores or restaurants in the immediate area.